texastribune/txlege84/README.md

 This project uses `gulp` to run `scss` compiling and other various tasks.

 Now here's where the magic happens.
 Gulp uses [BrowserSync](http://www.browsersync.io) to handle live reloading of the page during development.
-So when you're working on the front end, you'll need two tabs.
+So when you're working on the front end, you'll need two terminal windows or tabs.

 In the first, you'll run the Django `runserver` command.